MikeGawi/ePiframe/README.md

 * Enjoy Your ePiframe!

 Additionaly You can (do it on Your own risk):
+* [Install ZRAM](https://haydenjames.io/raspberry-pi-performance-add-zram-kernel-parameters/) to "get" more RAM and boost RasPI
 * [Assign the lowest RAM amount (16) to GPU](https://www.raspberrypi.org/documentation/configuration/config-txt/memory.md) or in ```sudo raspi-config``` go to *Performance Options -> GPU Memory* and set this value to the minimum (16)
 * [Disable HDMI](https://raspberrypi.stackexchange.com/questions/79728/keep-hdmi-off-on-boot) to preserve 25mA of power